rubin-hood/rubinhood-blog/_posts/2025-01-29-Promoting a Windows Server to a Domain Controller.md

 ---
 date: 29.01.2025
 layout: post
-title:
-excerpt:
+title: Setting Up a Domain Controller in Windows Server
+excerpt: This guide walks you through the process of configuring a Windows Server as a domain controller using Active Directory Domain Services (AD DS).
-image:
+image: /rubinhood-blog/assets/img/Promoting-a-Windows-Server-to-a-Domain-Controller/011.jpg
 ---

-# Setting Up a Domain Controller in Windows Server

 ![](/rubinhood-blog/assets/img/Promoting-a-Windows-Server-to-a-Domain-Controller/011.jpg)